stephaneworkspace/libswe-sys/README.md

 I recommand to use the library crate "astrology" for draw the chart

 # Version
+0.1.52
+* Add /usr/include for the math.h and other c header

 0.1.51
 * Support for mac os catalina with good path llvm this time (brew install llvm)